There are a lot of shouldn’ts out there. And wouldn’ts and couldn’ts.

 Let’s try for more “do.”

-Give yourself the green light to proceed, however slow the speed limit, however curving the road.
+Give yourself the green light to proceed, no matter the pace or the curve in the road.